stuerp/foo_vis_spectrum_analyzer/docs/README.md

 Specifies the number of pixels for the Gaussian blur.
 Higher values increase the blurring.

-`Decay factor`
+`Afterglow`

-Specifies the color fade speed.
-Lower values cause a faster decay.
+Specifies the afterglow of the dispay in ms. Use lower values for a shorter afterglow.
+Use values between 80 and 150 ms to imitate the afterglow of an analog oscilloscope.

 `Downmix to mono`